Disenfranchised grief: when grief and grievers are unrecognized

 4. Find healthy ways to express and work through your grief - Whether it is through art, journaling, talking with a best friend or loved one, or practicing another form of self-care, there are many different ways to work through your own grief in a healthy and productive way.
 Remember that grieving takes time, so be patient and gentle with yourself as you move through this process.

 5. Focus on your grief in small chunks - It can be overwhelming to think about all of the emotions and challenges that come with grieving a loss.
-Instead, try focusing on your feelings one day at a time, or even just one moment at a time, allowing yourself to fully experience what you're going through in that moment.
+Instead, try focusing on your feelings one day at a time, or even just one moment at a time, allowing yourself to fully experience what you're going through at that moment.

-6. Seek professional support if you need it - Grief can be a very difficult and painful process, so don't hesitate to seek help from a therapist, grief counselors, or other mental health professionals if you feel like you need additional support as you work through your loss.
+6. Seek professional support if you need it - Grief can be a very difficult and painful process, so don't hesitate to seek help from a therapist, grief counselor, or other mental health professionals if you feel like you need additional support as you work through your loss.
 You can also check with your health insurance provider to see if treatment options such as support groups and grief counseling are covered under your plan.

 7. Remember that it's okay to grieve in your own way - Your grief may not look like the "traditional" grieving process that is often portrayed in movies, books, and other media.
 Remember that it's okay if you don't experience all of the typical stages of grief, or if your grief looks different from what you expected.
 Just focus on honoring your feelings and honoring your loved one's memory in a way that feels authentic and meaningful to you.

 8. Take care of yourself physically - Along with emotional support, it is also important to take care of your physical health during times of grief.
 Make sure to get enough sleep, eat a balanced diet, and engage in regular exercise or physical activities.
-You may also find it helpful to see a doctor if you are person experiencing any health-related symptoms as a result of grief, such as headaches, fatigue, aches and pains, or digestive issues.
+You may also find it helpful to see a doctor if you are a person experiencing any health-related symptoms as a result of grief, such as headaches, fatigue, aches and pains, or digestive issues.

 9. Remember that healing takes time - Remember that grieving is a process that can take time and will look different for everyone.
 Don't rush yourself or try to force yourself to "feel better" too quickly – just focus on healing at your own pace, and know that you will eventually get through this difficult time.

-10. Find support from others who have experienced loss - Try connecting with others who are grieving by joining support groups, finding a grief counselor or therapist, talking with a close friend and family members, or simply reaching out to online communities.
+10. Find support from others who have experienced loss - Try connecting with others who are grieving by joining support groups, finding a grief counselor or therapist, talking with a close friend and family member, or simply reaching out to online communities.
 This can be a great way to find comfort and a support system as you move through your own grief journey.

 Grief is a natural response to loss, and it can take many different forms.
 When someone experiences the death of a loved one, they may feel overwhelmed by sadness, pain, and anger.
 Grief can also lead to physical symptoms like headaches or chest pain.
 For some people, the grieving process is long and difficult, while others seem to cope with loss easily.
 What makes grief so complex is that there is no right or wrong way to grieve.